 On January 19, 2018, the Federal Circuit issued an order vacating the decision discussed in the post below and reinstating the appeal for reconsideration in view of the court’s en banc decision in Wi-Fi One LLC v.
 Broadcom Corporation, which we discuss here.
 A new decision on the merits may be expected later in 2018.

-In Click-to-Call Techs. v.
+Original Post: In Click-to-Call Techs. v.
 Oracle Corp., Appeal 15-1242 (Fed.
 Cir.
 Nov.
 17, 2016) (non-prec.), on remand from the Supreme Court for further consideration in view of Cuozzo Speed Technologies, LLC v.
 Lee, 136 S. Ct.
 2131 (2016) (as we discussed here), the Federal Circuit again dismissed the patent owner’s (Click-to-Call’s) appeal, concluding that the court lacks jurisdiction to review a decision by the PTAB to institute an Inter Partes Review (IPR) petition over a patent owner’s objections that the IPR petition is time barred.

 The court first determined that it lacked jurisdiction over such appeals in Achates Reference Publ’g, Inc. v Apple Inc., 803 F.3d 652, 658 (Fed.
 Cir.
 Sep.
 30, 2015), cert. dismissed, 136 S. Ct.
 998 (2016), and the court has now applied that precedent in both Click-to-Call and Wi-Fi One, LLC v.
 Broadcom Corp., Appeal 2015-1944 (Fed.
 Cir.
 Sep.
 16, 2016).